jon-ryan/trainYourBrain/README.md

 |`npm run electron:mac`|  Builds your application and generates a `.app` file of your application that can be run on Mac |
 |`npm start`| Build a development version of the app |

+The compiled app is in the `release` folder.

 ## Copyright notice
 This project uses